mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

 Make sure to:

 1. overwrite local settings from jetbrains account
-2. enable "sync plugins silently"
+2. disable "sync plugins" - it doesn't work reliably and would install/uninstall random plugins as I start/stop VMs.

 ## GNOME Settings